chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/wedding_mantra.md

 Lead UX Designer, UX Researcher
 ### My Responsibilities
 **User Research, Competitive Audits, Ideation, Wireframing, Mockups and Prototyping (Lo-Fi + Hi-Fi):**
-* To design a Ceremonial Checklist App for trendy wedding
+* To design a Ceremonial Checklist App for trendy Wedding
 * To conduct Interviews
 * To conduct Usability Studies
 * To Ideate and Design App Screens